AndrewBrinker/drow/posts/2016-03-31-a-proper-domain-name.md

----
-layout: post
-title: "A Proper Domain Name"
+title: A Proper Domain Name
 date: 2016-03-31 23:09:28 -0700
-comments: true
-categories:
-    - Meta
+tags: Meta

 ---

 As of the writing of this post, this site is now on a proper domain name: